stridecolossus/JOVE/docs/blog/part-2-triangle/rendering.md

 To finally display the triangle we need to invoke presentation and rendering.

-We firstly add the following bean declaration which will invoke a Spring `ApplicationRunner` once the container has been initialised:
+We add the following bean which invokes a Spring `ApplicationRunner` once the container has been initialised:

 ```java
 @Bean